-We update this Policy from time to time so please do review this Policy regularly, and before consenting to future services.
-Importantly, your information may be shared with third-parties (such as your local NHS Trust) who we partner with to deliver services such as your onward care.
-We try to ensure this is made clear to you when you use our service and is explained in more detail below.
+We update this Policy from time to time so please do review this Policy regularly, and before consenting to the use of future services.
+Importantly your information may be shared with third-parties (such as your local NHS Trust) who we partner with to deliver services such as your onward care.
+We try to ensure this is made clear to you when you use our service, and this is explained in more detail below.

-Information About Our Organisation
+1. Information About Our Organisation

 SH.UK is operated by Preventx Limited, who is the data controller for the service.